 As a courtesy to our clients, we offer a limited number of evening appointments.
 The latest appointment is scheduled for 5pm Monday through Thursday.
 We cannot guarantee a recurrent weekly evening appointment to new clients due to limited number of slots.
 Our offices are closed on weekends.

 Q. How do I schedule an appointment?

-You can also remove yourself from the waitlist at anytime, too.
-If we reach out and you don’t want to schedule, simply reply and ask to stay on the waitlist or be removed.
+Go to the new client page and fill out the waitlist notification form.
+We keep things fair by offering appointments in the order the requests are received.
+Just submit the online form and we will email when a provider has options.
+You can also remove yourself from the waitlist notification list at anytime, too.
+If we reach out and you don’t want to schedule, simply reply and ask to be removed.
 Easy peasy.

 Q: What happens during the first session?